ericgitonga/utilities/file_organizer/readme.md

 ### Basic Usage

-To organize files in your current directory:
+To organize files in your current directory (non-recursive, only processes files in the current directory):

 ```bash
 python file_organizer.py